Swiss Cities: Zooming through a Zurich 1 Day Itinerary

 Dinner - Le Dézaley

-By this point in the afternoon, my best friend and I revealed to each other that we were both feeling awful.
-The cause may have been the insane 2-country, 5-city itinerary we’d followed over the past 10 days, but nevertheless we both ended up returning to bed to nurse our fevers.
-The cheese fondue we planned to eat was replaced with Domino’s pizza, but that doesn’t mean you should skip out on this experience at Le Dézaley.
-Taking its name from the famous wine region in the heart of Lavaux, this whitewashed restaurant with a garden aesthetic has been open since 1902, serving up traditional home-style Swiss cuisine like fondue, rösti, and sausages for over 120 years.
+You, however, shouldn’t skip out on this experience at Le Dézaley!
+Taking its name from the famous wine region in the heart of Lavaux, this whitewashed restaurant with a garden aesthetic has been open since 1902, serving traditional home-style Swiss cuisine like fondue, rösti, and sausages for over 120 years.

-Their world-famous cheese fondue is made from mature Surchoix cheeses, offered in truffle and morel varieties, and is one of the reasons why many guests from all over the world visit this spot every year!
+Their world-famous fondue is made from mature Surchoix cheeses—offered in truffle and morel varieties—and is one reasons why guests from all over the world visit this spot!

-If you travel to Zürich for just one day you’re in luck — you don’t have to pay for a hotel room!
-Following the above itinerary led the cost of a one-day trip to Zürich to be $218.73 for me as a recent grad on a budget:
+If you follow a one day Zurich itinerary before heading elsewhere in the country—you don’t have to pay for a hotel room!
+Following the above itinerary led the cost of a one-day trip to Zurich to be $218.73 for me as a recent grad on a budget:

 Lodging